ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches.md

 * Don't use neutral or ambiguous phrases.
 * Avoid asking questions.

-**DO**: "If this toggle is activated, there will be a cart displayed in the header of your website as well as an "Add to cart" button on each product.
+**DO**: (description) "If this toggle is activated, there will be a cart displayed in the header of your website as well as an "Add to cart" button on each product.
 Be sure to save any changes."

 _Precisely explains what happens when the switch is turned on._

-**DON'T**: "A cart will be displayed in the header of your website."
+**DON'T**: (description) "A cart will be displayed in the header of your website."

 _Too ambigous, unclear if this is what happens when the toggle is turned on or off._

-**ALSO DON'T**: "Want to display a cart in the header of your website?"
+**ALSO DON'T**: (neither for the description nor for the label) "Want to display a cart in the header of your website?"

 _The question format makes in unclear for the merchant if they need to activate or deactivate the toggle for the desired outcome._